-Please be advised that there has been one material change to the Brochure since it was last filed on March 25, 2025.
+Please be advised that there are two material changes to the Brochure since it was last filed on March 25, 2025.

-Appleton manages separately managed accounts under a variety of arrangements.
+- 1. Appleton manages separately managed accounts under a variety of arrangements.
 One such arrangement is through direct relationships with the investor.
 These direct relationships are managed by Appleton Wealth Management ("AWM"), a division of Appleton.
 The standard annual fee for AWM clients has been amended to reflect a new fee schedule.
-Going forward, Appleton's standard fee for AWM clients is 1.00% on the first \$2 million of assets under management, 0.75% on the next \$2 million of assets under management and 0.50% on any remaining balance over \$4 million.
+Going forward, Appleton's standard fee for AWM clients is 1.00% on the first \$2 million of assets under management, 0.75% on the next \$2 million of assets under management, 0.75% on the next \$2 million of assets under management, and 0.50% on any remaining balance over \$4 million.
+All fees are subject to negotiation, and the specific annual fee is identified in the investment management agreement between Appleton and each client. - 2.
+Going forward, Appleton will assess a minimum quarterly fee of \$625 for the management of any AWM account whose asset-based fee is less than that amount in any given quarter.
+All fees are subject to negotiation, and the specific minimum fee is identified in the investment management agreement between Appleton and each client.